 Our maintenance and repair contractors will be accredited by 123estateAgent for all relevant qualifications and will be committed to providing a responsive and courteous service to all our tenants.

 We will enable our tenants to make payments via an ARLA approved payment system which will remind you when your payment is due or if your payment is late.

-All managed properties tenants will be given access to our maintenance APP to report any maintenance issues please report them directly on the app.
+All managed properties tenants will be given access to our maintenance APP to report any maintenance issues please report them directly on the app or PC.

 App Store: Property File -Tenant Edition

 24/7 emergency number: 0203 950 7375 (only in emergency situations)

 For the avoidance of doubt we have set out below what an emergency or urgent repair is: